 Tel: 020 8525 5440

-The City of London Academy, Islington is a school and sixth form for boys and girls ages 11-19 years sponsored jointly by the City of London Corporation and City University, London and was judged good by Ofsted in November 2012.
-It opened in 2008 as an Academy and moved into a purpose built, state-of-the-art building in 2010 which includes many sustainable features, where students can learn, in an enjoyable environment and excel academically as well as personally.
-It provides a high quality education for young people in a secure, supportive environment, raising their aspirations and standards of educational achievement, and building positive partnerships with local people and organisations.
+The City of London Academy, Islington is a school and sixth form for boys and girls ages 11-19 years.
+Sponsored jointly by the City of London Corporation and City University, London it was judged good by Ofsted in November 2012.
+It opened in 2008 as an Academy and moved into a purpose built, state-of-the-art buildings in 2010.
+The academy provides a high quality education for young people in a secure, supportive environment, raising their aspirations and standards of educational achievement, and building positive partnerships with local people and organisations.

 Principal: Clare Verga

 London N1 8PQ

 The City of London Academy Southwark was the first new city academy to be built in the country, moving into its new buildings in September 2005.
 It is sponsored by the City of London Corporation and has specialisms in business and enterprise, and sport.
 The academy provides for a range of special educational needs and disabilities, including specific learning difficulties such as dyslexia and hearing impairment.
 It also has a specialist hearing impairment unit.